wudaown/CZ2006/Requirement.md

 1. When entering display, create a table of all schools in the comparison list with their details as columns.
 2. Preferable features of a school are Highlighted.
 (For features that are hard to compare, just leave them.)
 3. User can sort any feature column.
 (Number: dec/asc order; String: alphabetical order)

+The system shall ask parents questions about their kids' level of study. (选childcare和幼儿园)

+The system shall ask parents questions about their kids to find childcares centers.

+The system shall ask parents about their kids' grade (infat pg n1 n2 k1 k2)

+The system shall ask parents about their kids' food preference.

+The system shall ask parents about their kids’ preferred second language.

+The system shall ask parents about their preference on SPARK certified childcare center.

+The system shall ask parents about their kids’ preferred school time.

+The system shall ask parents about their preferred scheme type.

+The system shall ask parents about their needs of extended operating hours.

+The system shall ask parents about their needs of provision of transport.

+The system shall ask parents about their needs of ICCP.

+The system shall ask parents about their needs of government subsidy.

+The system shall ask parents about their needs of GST registration.

+The system shall ask parents about their home address to determine nearby childcare centers.

+The system shall ask parents about their home postal code to determine nearby childcare centers.

+The system shall ask parents questions about their kids to find kindergartener services.

+The system shall ask parents about their kids’ grade.

+The system shall ask parents about their preferred program hours.

+The system shall ask parents about their kids’ preferred second language.

+The system shall ask parents about their home address to determine nearby kindergartener services.

+The system shall ask parents about their home postal code to determine nearby  kindergartener services.